Exploiting Shared Representations for Personalized Federated Learning: Low-Dimensional Linear Representation

-\textbf{Connection to matrix sensing.} We would like to mention that the problem in \eqref{obj:glob_linear} has a close connection with the matrix sensing problem, and in fact it can be considered as an instance of that problem; {see the proof in Appendix \ref{app:proof_main} for more details}.
+\textbf{Connection to matrix sensing.} The problem in \eqref{obj:glob_linear} is an instance of matrix sensing; {see the proof in Appendix \ref{app:proof_main} for more details}.
 Considering this connection, our theoretical results also contribute to the theoretical study of matrix sensing.
-Although matrix sensing is a well-studied problem, our setting presents two new analytical challenges: (i) due to row-wise sparsity in the measurements, the sensing operator does not satisfy the commonly-used Restricted Isometry Property within an efficient number of samples, i.e., it does not efficiently concentrate to an identity operation on all rank-$k$ matrices, and (ii) FedRep executes a novel non-symmetric procedure.
-We further discuss these challenges in Appendix~\ref{app:b1}.
+Although matrix sensing is a well-studied problem, our setting presents two new analytical challenges: (i) due to row-wise sparsity in the measurements, the sensing operator does not satisfy the commonly-used Restricted Isometry Property (RIP) within an efficient number of samples, i.e., it does not efficiently concentrate to an identity operation on all rank-$k$ matrices, and (ii) FedRep executes a novel non-symmetric procedure.
+We further discuss these challenges in Appendix~\ref{app:challenges}.
 To the best of our knowledge, Theorem~1 provides the first convergence result for an alternating minimization-descent procedure to solve a matrix sensing problem.
 It is also the first result to show sample-efficient linear convergence of any solution to a matrix sensing with rank-one, row-wise sparse measurements.
 The state-of-the-art result for the closest matrix sensing setting to ours is given by \citet{zhong2015efficient} for rank-1, independent Gaussian measurements, which our result matches up to an $\mathcal{O}(\kappa^2)$ factor.
 However, our setting is more challenging as we have rank-1 {\em and} row-wise sparse measurements, and dependence on $\kappa^4$ has been previously observed in settings with sparse measurements, e.g. matrix completion \citep{Jain_2013}.

-\textbf{New users and dimensionality reduction.} Theorem \ref{thrm:linear} is related to works studying representation learning in the context of multi-task learning. \citep{tripuraneni2020provable} and \citep{du2020fewshot} provided upper bounds on the generalization error resulting from learning a low-dimensional representation of tasks assumed to share a common representation.
-They show that, if the common representation is learned, then excess risk bound on a new task is $\mathcal{O}(\frac{\mathcal{C}(\Phi)}{nm} + \frac{k}{m_{\text{new}}})$, where $\mathcal{C}(\Phi)$ is the complexity of the representation class $\Phi$ and $m_{\text{new}}$ is the number of labelled samples from the new task that the learner can use for fine-tuning.
-Since the number of test samples must exceed only $\mathcal{O}(k)$, where $k$ is assumed to small, these works demonstrate the dimensionality-reducing benefits of representation learning.
-Our work complements these results by showing how to provably and efficiently learn the representation in the linear case.